 - Creating a foundation for further investigation into your accident

 - Recording an official statement regarding your experience of the event

 If your vehicle is damaged, you’re injured, or your property was damaged, you may also need to consider filing a claim.
 If you’ve been injured, a car accident lawyer can best help you file a claim, meet the necessary deadlines, and help obtain the best possible result on your behalf.
 Remember, if you have any medical bills, lost time at work or other costs stemming from your injuries, you shouldn’t have to pay for these if the accident wasn’t your fault!
 An experienced car accident attorney can help you get financial compensation.

 Just like filing a police report helps with filing an insurance claim, it also makes a big difference if you need to make a personal injury claim.
 If you were injured on the scene of the accident, a police report will be a complete record of it.

-If you’ve recently suffered a car accident in Orange County, The Barnes Firm is here for you.
-Their attorneys have experience winning cases for car accident victims and will work hard to help you receive you the compensation you deserve by law.
+If you’ve recently suffered a car accident, The Barnes Firm is here for you.
+Our attorneys have experience winning cases for car accident victims and will work hard to help you receive you the best possible result.
 For a free consultation, contact The Barnes Firm today.